 Many global health advocates had expected more determined global health action from the first and second Trudeau government.
 In 2018, a call for more resolute action in the form of a global health strategy for Canada was published in the Lancet: "A Canadian global health strategy should be developed along similar lines to that of the UK, Switzerland, Japan, and other countries as a unifying vision of Canada's engagement in global health efforts." (p.
 1744, Nixon et al., 2018).
 Authors asserted that fragmentation within government, and the lack of coordinating mechanisms undermine Canada's overall impact (Nixon et al., 2018).
 Di Ruggiero and Aslanyan (2021) echoed this call in early 2021.
-They argue that as shown by the pandemic, addressing ongoing global health challenges such as the equity and climate crises requires the federal government to increase intra-governmental cooperation and create better synergies between domestic and global policy.
+They argue that as shown by the pandemic, addressing ongoing global health challenges such as the equity and climate crises requires the federal government to increase intra-governmental cooperation and improve synergies between domestic and foreign policy.

-In the face of multiple overlapping health crises, now seems a good point in time to consider a whole of government/whole of society approach for a Canadian global health strategy.
-Such a strategy could bring together the many intersecting governmental branches and non-state organizations that relate to and have an impact on global health, underpinned by values driving Canadian cooperation.
-Due partially to the constitutional division of powers, fragmentation in our approach to health and other transdisciplinary policy arenas has been noted in the Canadian context, both vertically at the Province/Territory-Federal interface, and horizontally at the Federal level between Ministries (Richardson & Lambek, 2018).
+In the face of multiple overlapping health crises, now is the time to consider a whole of government/whole of society approach for a Canadian global health strategy.
+Such a strategy could bring together the many intersecting governmental departments and non-state actors that relate to and have an impact on global health, underpinned by values driving Canadian cooperation.
+Due partially to the constitutional division of powers, fragmentation in our approach to health and other transdisciplinary policy arenas has been noted in the Canadian context, both vertically at the Provincial/Territorial-Federal interface, and horizontally at the Federal level between Ministries (Richardson & Lambek, 2018).
 "Simply put, governments have trouble solving big complex problems in large part because governments have been organized into collections of narrowly focused vertical silos" (p.4, Crawford Urban, 2018).
+Furthermore, the current political climate facing Canada (and countries worldwide) in terms of growing populist movements, recession, conflict, migration, and public mistrust and disinformation in health institutions and government, highlights a pressing need for a global health strategy that draws together domestic and international policies and garners cross-sectoral political will.
 A cohesive intragovernmental approach will facilitate the alignment of national and global priorities and allow nation states, including Canada, to put forth a strong response both nationally and internationally.

 The more active position in the global health sphere taken by the Trudeau government has suggested that the political will required for the creation of meaningful change is present.
-The intention of this discussion paper is to present Canada's global health strategy as a policy solution to operationalize equitable and sustainable action.
-COVID-19 has facilitated the opening of a window of opportunity to further advance Canada's global health position.
+The intention of this discussion paper is to make the case and call for a Canadian global health strategy as a policy framework to dedicate and align resources and operationalize equitable and sustainable action.
+The COVID-19 pandemic has facilitated the opening of a window of opportunity to further advance Canada's global health position.
 If we fail to act while this window is open, other priorities may take precedence.

 Past Canadian Prime Ministers have set agendas in global health before (Nixon et al., 2018).
-There is ample opportunity for Prime Minister Trudeau and his government to do so by acting as a decisive, innovative and value- based middle power in global health.
+There is ample opportunity for Prime Minister Trudeau and his government to do so by acting as a decisive, innovative and value-based middle power in global health.
 Canada will next chair the G7 in 2025 - this gives a good lead time to think forward.
 The geopolitical decoupling of global health requires strong and determined political voices and alliances that speak up for equity, multilateralism and democracy.

-Example: What can be learned from Germany's approach to developing a Global Health Strategy
+Example: What Can Be Learned from Germany's Approach to Developing a Global Health Strategy